Oil prices rise on Iran sanctions, outlook uncertain

 “Iranian exports could fall below 1 million bpd in November,” U.S. bank Jefferies said.
 “It now appears that only China and Turkey may be willing to risk U.S. retaliation by transacting with Iran.”

-The investment bank said there was enough oil to meet demand, but “global spare capacity is dwindling to the lowest level that we can document ... meaning any further supply disruptions would be difficult for the market to manage - and could lead to spiking crude oil prices”.
+The investment bank said there was enough oil to meet demand, but “global spare capacity is dwindling to the lowest level that we can document”.

 But Goldman Sachs says the uptrend may not last.